 4.2.2.
-Sustainable use of resources and circular economy(13)
+Sustainable use of resources and circular economy13

 Alba has adopted a series of measures which, as stated above, aim to improve efficiency, and the sustainable and responsible use of resources.
 Given that paper is the main material used in the performance of its activities, in order to minimise its consumption, all of Alba's departments have a digital archive enabling files to be consulted, downloaded and shared.
 Moreover, all the paper used is Forest Stewardship Council (FSC) certified.
+Paper consumption in 2022 reflected similar values to those in 2021.